TUVIMEN/t1337x/README.md

-# tpb
+# t1337x
-A bash script to search for torrents on 1337x.
+A shell script to search for torrents on 1337x.

 ## Requirements